TobiasBK/MultiSigWallet/README.md

 # Multi Signature Wallet

-This is a work in progress...
+Test are a work in progress...

-This is a MultiSigWallet that has both admins and signers for transactions.
+This MultiSigWallet has two access levels: admins and signers.

+Admins can add more signers, admins, and exscute transactions.

+Signers can only submit and sign transactions.

 Built with [dapp.tools](https://dapp.tools/).